RichardErkhov/FastFaceSwap/README.md

 --cli: run in cli mode, turns off preview and now accepts the switch of face enhancer from the command line

---face-enhancer: face enhancer, choice works only in cli mode.
+--face-enhancer: argument works with cli, face enhancer.
 In gui mode, you need to choose from gui.
 Available options:

 1) none (default)
 2) gfpgan